ropensci/rcites/README.md

 # citesr

-An r package to access CITES (https://speciesplus.net/)
+An R package to access the CITES Species+ database (https://speciesplus.net/)

 # Resources